Waldrind History, Family Crest & Coats of Arms

 Early History of the Waldrind family

 This web page shows only a small excerpt of our Waldrind research.
-Another 96 words (7 lines of text) covering the years 1412, 1422, 1640, 1615, 1689, 1683, 1650 and 1730 are included under the topic Early Waldrind History in all our PDF Extended History products and printed products wherever possible.
+Another 96 words (7 lines of text) covering the years 1412, 1422, 1640, 1615, 1689, 1683, 1650, 1730, 1690 and 1730 are included under the topic Early Waldrind History in all our PDF Extended History products and printed products wherever possible.

 Waldrind Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Waldrind include Waldron, Walrond, Walrand, Waldren, Waldrond and others.